Are you worried about how much chocolate your children will eat over Easter? Do you want to find some alternatives to chocolate for Easter?

 Once it is glowing well, carefully bend it around your fingers a few times to form a couple of loops.
 This should make it small enough to fit inside the egg.

 Stuff the glow stick inside one of the plastic eggs, and shut it firmly.

 Seal the egg with a little sellotape to keep it closed.

 Repeat until you have run out of eggs or glowsticks.

 Hide the eggs around the room, then turn off the light and have fun finding them!

 NOTES: To get a good assortment of different coloured glowing eggs, I matched the colour glow sticks to the egg colour when possible, which made the colours more vivid.

 I found the larger sized plastic eggs in Sainsbury’s, but most supermarkets sell them – I’ve seen similar in Tesco & Asda.
 I found the glowsticks in the pound shop – a pack of 20 for £1.

-Here’s a quick video showing how I put the glowing eggs together, it was very quick and easy to set up!
+Check out my quick video showing how to put the glowing eggs together, it’s very quick and easy to set up!

 You’ll find loads more fun Easter ideas for kids in the Easter section here on the Eats Amazing website, with lots of healthy Easter food ideas and some yummy treats too.
 You’ll also find tons of fun Easter ideas from around the web over on my Easter Pinterest board, so do pop over there and if you like what you see, why not follow me too, for fun ideas all the year around!